 A message is the unit of data which is sent between two users OR multiple users in case of a group message.

 A message in mesibo is a raw binary data, essentially an array of bytes.
 This allows you to send any arbitrary data in real-time, for example, a text message, a binary message, a webrtc SDP, a TLV message, a JSON message or anything limited only by your imagination.

-Each message has a destination where message is sent to.
-Destination can be a user OR a group of users.
-The messages are sent to destination in the order they are received on the server.
-Destination user is also referred to as peer in this document when the direction of message is unspecified.
+Each message has a destination where a message is sent to.
+The destination can be a user OR a group of users.
+The messages are sent to a destination in the order they are received on the server.
+The destination user is also referred to as peer in this document when the direction of message is unspecified.

 priority represents the priority of the message.
 Value can range between 0 and 15.
 0 represents the highest priority and 15 represents the lowest. mesibo will attempt to deliver higher priority messages before lower priority ones.